ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 - If you don't specify an `endpoint-type`, the connection string returns the public endpoint by default.
 - If your deployment has only a private endpoint, specify `--endpoint-type private` or the commands return an error.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint.

-## Getting Connection Strings in the API
+## Getting connection strings in the API
 {: #connection-strings-api}
 {: api}